 There’s more depth to CMEG than many other offshore online brokers thanks to their partnership and integration of Interactive Brokers framework.
-The most distinguishing aspect is the ability to open accounts with minimal balances starting at $500 and having up to 6-to-1 margin leverage.
+The most distinguishing aspect is the ability to open accounts with minimum balances starting at $500 and having up to 6-to-1 margin leverage.

 What Type of Trader CMEG Is Best For

 This is where it gets tricky.
 The small minimum account balance requirements are ideal for newbie traders, but the increased leverage and smaller bankroll can vaporize newbies quickly.
 It’s too easy to blow right through the small balances as there is no room for error either from margin calls or fees.
 I would say CMEG is best suited for experienced traders that are looking for leverage without PDT restrictions.
 If you are not trying to bypass the PDT rule, a traditional discount broker will likely be more suitable for you.

 - Very small account minimums to get started from $500 USD